 Kindergartners who can’t read or write yet, can…

 Listen, speak, and draw!
 Think of these skills as big steps toward writing.
-Teachers (Psst… including you, your child’s first and best teacher) will read books aloud and should ask questions along the way about the book itself — the title, author, illustrator, subject — and about what your child learns from a text, how new information is connected to your child’s life, what happens in a story, and what your child notices about events and characters’ actions.
+Teachers and parents should read books aloud and should ask questions along the way about the book itself — the title, author, illustrator, subject — and about what happens in a story, and what your child notices about events and characters’ actions.
 Be sure to ask some questions that require your child to read between the lines, e.g. Who are the main characters in this story?
 Where was the frog sitting?
 Why do you think the dog is sad?
 Can you draw a picture to show something interesting that you learned?
 You can also ask questions about the illustrations.

-When answering, your child should learn to use frequently occurring nouns (both singular and plural, i.e. dog and dogs) and verbs and correctly use the most common “connection words” or prepositions — such as to, from, in, out, on, off, for, of, by, and with — to express their thoughts.
+When answering, your child should learn to use frequently occurring nouns and verbs and correctly use the most common “connection words” or prepositions — such as to, from, in, out, on, off, for, of, by, and with — to express their thoughts.
 They should also learn to answer questions using simple, complete sentences.
-Kindergartners also need to understand and use “question words” (aka interrogatives), including who, what, where, when, why, and how, when they speak or dictate writing so they’re familiar with these words when they begin writing on their own.
+Kindergartners also need to understand and use question words, including who, what, where, when, why, and how, when they speak or dictate writing so they’re familiar with these words when they begin writing on their own.

 What exactly is “research” in kindergarten?

-Seeing visions of tiny kids in lab coats?
-More likely, your child’s first experience with research projects will be listening to a few books by the same author or on the same topic.
+Your child’s first experience with research projects will be listening to a few books by the same author or on the same topic.
 Students will be asked to recall information like the author’s name, and what they learned from the reading.
 Then, with help and prompting from the teacher, they may draw pictures to accompany dictated sentences or write one to three sentences about what they learned from these books.
-In kindergarten, this is basic research — and the skill of gathering information from different sources and using it in drawing, dictating, and writing to answer a question will set your kindergartner up for the three types of writing kindergartners learn, and for more advanced writing next year.

 See what kindergarten writing looks like

-By the end of the year, your child may be able to write a couple of sentences for each type of writing, but it’s important to remember that under the standards, drawing and dictating sentences to reflect their opinion, what they’ve learned, and to tell a story, all count as writing, too.
+By the end of the year, your child may be able to write a couple of sentences for each type of writing.
+Remember that drawing and dictating sentences count as writing.

 bttr, better, share!